-Primary treatment of status asthmaticus or acute attacks of asthma or COPD where intensive measures required.
+Primary treatment of status asthmaticus or acute attacks of asthma or COPD requiring intensive measures.

-Increased risk of asthma-related deaths and hospitalizations.
+LABA monotherapy (without ICS) may increase risk of asthma-related events (death, hospitalizations, intubations).
 Do not initiate in rapidly or acutely deteriorating COPD or asthma.
 Not for use with other long-acting β2-agonists.
 Do not exceed recommended dose.
 Prescribe a short-acting, inhaled β2-agonist for acute symptoms; monitor for increased need.
 Monitor for signs/symptoms of pneumonia.
 Immunosuppressed.
 Tuberculosis.
 Systemic infections.
 Ocular herpes simplex.
-If exposed to chickenpox or measles, consider immune globulin or antiviral prophylactic therapies.
+If exposed to chickenpox or measles, consider immune globulin prophylaxis or antiviral treatment.
 Monitor for adrenal insufficiency when transferring from systemic steroids.
 May need supplemental systemic corticosteroids during periods of stress, a severe COPD exacerbation, or a severe asthma attack.
 May unmask previously suppressed allergic conditions.
 Reevaluate periodically.
 Monitor for hypercorticism and HPA axis suppression (if occurs, discontinue gradually), growth in children, intraocular pressure, glaucoma, or cataracts.
 Discontinue if paradoxical bronchospasm occurs; use alternative therapy.
 Cardiovascular disease (esp. coronary insufficiency, arrhythmias, hypertension).
 Eosinophilic conditions.
 Convulsive disorders.
 Thyrotoxicosis.
 Hyperresponsiveness to sympathomimetics.
 Diabetes.
 Ketoacidosis.
 Hypokalemia.
 Hyperglycemia.
 Hepatic impairment; monitor.
 Assess bone mineral density if risk factors exist (eg, osteoporosis, postmenopausal).
 Labor & delivery.
 Pregnancy.
 Nursing mothers.

 Caution with concomitant strong CYP3A4 inhibitors (eg, ketoconazole, ritonavir, atazanavir, clarithromycin, indinavir, itraconazole, nefazodone, nelfinavir, saquinavir, telithromycin), during or within 2 weeks of discontinuing MAOIs or tricyclic antidepressants, β-blockers (consider cardioselective), K+-depleting diuretics.

-Nasopharyngitis, pharyngolaryngeal pain, sinusitis, congestion, oral candidiasis, headache, upper respiratory infection, flu, back pain, GI upset; hypersensitivity reactions, risk of asthma-related death.
-COPD: bronchitis.
+Nasopharyngitis, pharyngolaryngeal pain, sinusitis, nasal congestion, oral candidiasis, headache, upper respiratory infection, flu, back pain, stomach discomfort, vomiting; hypersensitivity reactions.
+COPD: also bronchitis.